Introducing mindfulness

 🎧 Guided mindfulness practices

-🧘♀️ Simple experiential exercises
+🧘♀️ Gentle experiential exercises

-💬 Light group reflection (sharing via chat optional — listening is always welcome)
+💬 Light group reflection via chat

 Between sessions, you’ll be invited to try short home practices.
-These are there to support you in daily life, not as another task on your to-do list.
-There’s no “perfect” way to practise — just explore what works for you.
+These are there to support you in daily life, not to become another task on your to-do list.

 Who is this course for?

-This course is for you if you:
+This course may be for you if you:

 -